Let's Hear It For Florence Pugh's Makeup At The Venice Film Festival

 The skin

 For a flawless base that would last though the night and still have "real skin" feel, Pugh's makeup artist Alex Babsky used Valentino Beauty Foundation in the shade MN4.
-(He used all Valentino Beauty, a label that's a bit "slept on," according to our R29 editors.)
+(He used all Valentino Beauty, a label that's unfortunately not available in Australia.)
 Then, to create "warmth" and "shape" to Pugh's complexion, Babsky used the Go-Clutch Refillable Compact Powder in the shade Bronzer 00 to the hairline, across her cheekbones, and across her eyelids.

 Eyes & brows